eaton/fyi-migration/README.md

 ## Work History

 Employment timeline; this is less of a primary focus and more splashover data from the project archive.
+Each of these will also be exposed as one or more Schema.org `Role` entities, linking me to a particular `Organization`.

 - [ ] Kidstuff
 - [ ] America Online
+- [ ] Freelance Writer, Developer
 - [ ] Robis
 - [ ] Willow Creek
 - [ ] Geneer
 - [ ] Retail Vision Systems
 - [ ] Lullabot
   - [ ] Buzzr (AKA Project Codename)
+- [ ] Nerdhaus
+- [ ] Eaton FYI
 - [ ] Autogram

 ## Links

 Saved and shared links over the years.
 Accurately capturing the dates/times, and distinguishing between "bookmarks" and "links that happened to be mentioned" is tricky.
-Some of these will also need to be removed from the dataset as they were only meant to be personal/local bookmarks and contain links to client staging sites, work intranets, etc.
+Some of these will also need to be removed from the dataset as they were only meant to be personal/local bookmarks and contain links to client staging sites, work intranets, etc. These are unlikely to be exposed as Schema.org entities.

 - [ ] Delicious
 - [ ] Pinboard